YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario05/README.md

 ## A. Create your first SAN backends

+Trident 21.04 introduced the possibility to manage Trident backends directly with _kubectl_, whereas it was previously solely feasible with _tridentctl_.
+Managing backends this way is done with 2 different objects:

+- **Secrets** which contain the credentials necessary to connect to the storage (login/pwd or certificate)
+- **TridentBackendConfig** which is a new CRD that contains all the parameters related to this backend.

+Note that _secrets_ can be used by multiple _TridentBackendConfigs_.

-You will find in this directory a few backends files:
+You will find in this directory a few backends files, both using the secret stored in the file _secret_ontap_iscsi-svm_username.yaml_:

-- backend-san-default.json        ONTAP-SAN
+- backend-san-secured.yaml        ONTAP-SAN
-- backend-san-eco-default.json    ONTAP-SAN-ECONOMY
+- backend-san-eco-default.yaml    ONTAP-SAN-ECONOMY

 You can decide to use all of them, only a subset of them or modify them as you wish